Is Full the End of Associations?

 When I started this blog nearly a decade ago I called it “Associations.”
 The term invoked the “what” and the “who” of the endeavor.

 What: occasional musings about connections between writing and knowing, between writing and community, between writing and being.
-Who: me as a writer trying to write, or at least the “me” that is an academic.

 That’s my official title: “Associate Professor of English.”
 And as I return to this blog after some time and consider what’s next, I thought to consider the term and the title “associate.”

 Faculty hired right from or soon after earning their Ph.D. programs are most likely to start off as “Assistant professors.”
-An Associate professor is the promotion that follows and usually comes after the professor has received tenure.
+An Associate professor is the promotion that usually comes after the professor has received tenure.
 This happened for me seven years after my initial hire (which was, at that time, considered delayed; my tenure “clock” stopped when my childcare clock rang).

 It’s perfectly respectable to be an Associate professor.
 For the last decade plus (plus) I’ve quite enjoyed being just that.
 But it’s a “mid” level rank.
 ChatGPT actually used this term “mid” to define my position.
 (I love when A.I. and slang collide.)

 There is more to say about the status of college labor force and the role of tenure and non tenure-track ranks in the academy.
-For now though I’ll stay with the surprise discovery that there are more Full professors than Associate.
+For now though I’ll stay with the discovery that there are more Full professors than Associate.

+To be sure, many Full professors do this connective work too, even if they are at the satiation point of their academic career.
 Yet it must feel different.
 And as I prepare my application to become Full professor I wonder what might get lost if I am awarded this promotion and no longer officially engage in academic activities from the “mid” place: where we look ahead, behind, and also all around.

 Not Me On Social Media